Chapter Summary

 Commentary:

-Jesus explains that salvation is God's work and promises rewards for those who leave all to follow Him.
+Jesus teaches that salvation is a gift from God and promises great rewards for those who follow Him.

 Applying Kingdom Principles Today